-- 8.1.1 Dirty filter cartridge(s).
+8.1.1 Dirty filter cartridge(s).
 Pulse cartridge and empty dust container regularly.
-Refer to the applicable dust-collector manual noted in Paragraph 1.1.1 to adjust pulse pressure and pulse sequence. - 8.1.2 Exhauster motor not operating.
-Check voltage to motor and motor wiring. - 8.1.3 Check rotation of exhauster motor; the motor should rotate as indicated by the arrow on the housing.
+Refer to the applicable dust-collector manual noted in Paragraph 1.1.1, to adjust pulse pressure and pulse sequence.

+8.1.2 Exhauster motor not operating.
+Check voltage to motor and motor wiring.

+8.1.3 Check rotation of exhauster motor; the motor should rotate as indicated by the arrow on the housing.
 If it does not rotate in the proper direction, lockout and tagout electrical power and switch the motor leads as shown on the motor plate.
-Refer to Section 2.11. - 8.1.4 Using media that is too fine or worn out.
-Check condition of media. - 8.1.5 Dust-collector damper closed too far, restricting air movement through the cabinet.
-Adjust static pressure, per Section 5.3. - 8.1.6 Cabinet air-inlet damper closed too far, restricting air movement through the cabinet.
-Adjust damper, per Sections 2.13 and 5.6. - 8.1.7 Reclaimer door open.
-Check door. - 8.1.8 Hole worn in flex hose between cabinet hopper and reclaimer inlet or between the reclaimer and dust collector.
-Replace hose and route it with as few bends as possible to prevent wear. - 8.1.9 Obstruction in flex hose between the cabinet hopper and reclaimer inlet.
+Refer to Section 2.11.

+8.1.4 Using friable media that rapidly breaks down, or using media that is too fine or worn out.
+Check condition of media.

+8.1.5 Dust-collector damper closed too far restricting air movement through the cabinet.
+Adjust static pressure, per Section 5.3.

+8.1.6 Cabinet air-inlet damper closed too far restricting air movement through the cabinet.
+Adjust damper, per Section 2.13 and 5.6.

+8.1.7 Reclaimer door open.
+Check door.

+8.1.8 Hole worn in flex hose between cabinet hopper and reclaimer inlet or between the reclaimer and dust collector.
+Replace hose and route it with as few bends as possible to prevent wear.

+8.1.9 Obstruction in flex hose between the cabinet hopper and reclaimer inlet.
 Inspect flex hose for blockage.

+8.1.10 Nozzle worn.
+Replace the nozzle when its orifice diameter has increased by 1/16".